mjimcode/vanguard-ab-test/README.md

 - `functions.py`: A Python file containing the functions used throughout the analysis.
 - `tableau_dashboard.twb`: Tableau file with the visualizations created for the project.
 - `README.md`: This file, which contains an overview of the project and instructions for running the analysis.
-- `presentation_link.txt`: A link to the project presentation slides.

 ## Deliverables